Bramley, Surrey: Businesses

-Amenities include a post office, general grocer's, butchers, pet shop, antiques shop, art gallery, café, a restaurant, fish and chip shop, Chinese takeaway and a classic car showroom.
-There are two public houses: the Jolly Farmer and the Wheatsheaf.
+Amenities include a post office, small supermarket, butchers, Chinese takeaway, Indian restaurant, antiques shop, art gallery, café, fish and chip shop, two hairdressers and a classic car showroom.
+There are also two public houses: the "Jolly Farmer" and the "Wheatsheaf".

 Sports

 There is a golf course and cricket green.
-This was the first cricket ground to host an all women's cricket match in 1745 on Gosden Common where Bramley Cricket Club play today.
+This was the first known cricket ground to host an all women's cricket match in 1745 on Gosden Common where Bramley Cricket Club play today.

 Churches

 There are two churches, one Roman Catholic, and the Anglican Holy Trinity Church.
+The Catholic Church of St Thomas More was designed by Richard C. Hosford and opened in April 1959.

 Events and other amenities

-A library is in the village.
+Bramley Library, in the High Street, was made available to borrowers in November 1965, although the official opening ceremony did not take place until January the following year.

-The village fete is held in May each year on Gosden Common and the village Bonfire in November is a huge local event.
+The village fête is held in May each year on Gosden Common, and the village Bonfire in November is a huge local event.

-The village is twinned with Rhens, in Germany.
+The village has been twinned with Rhens, in Germany since 1986.

 Localities

 Four named localities cover the south of Bramley: Birtley Green, Thorncombe Street, Grafham and Smithbrook.

 Birtley Green

 Birtley Green Hamlet, separated by a 100 m green buffer to its north, consists of Birtley Green Nursing Home, three listed buildings that form Birtley Courtyard and ten houses, three of which are listed buildings.
 The A281 road passes through the hamlet after passing through Bramley.
-Birtley Brook is a small linear woodland brook to its south that flows into the Cranleigh Waters or Cran, significant tributary of the main river Wey in Guildford.
+Birtley Brook is a small linear woodland brook to its south that flows into the Cranleigh Waters, a tributary of the River Wey.

 Charles Smith purchased a site from Elizabeth Street of Birtley House in 1848.
 His son William established a brewery in Bramley High Street before 1865.
 This continued in operation until 1923, when the brewery chimney was demolished.
 His other son Richard established a foundry in Bramley High Street which lasted until the early 1960s and is now the site of Bramley Motors.